What is document management? What is records management? Do you need both, or just one? And how do you know which is more valuable?

 Records management deals exclusively with the types of documents being managed, and grouping like with like.
 For example, record managers are less concerned with the contents of an insurance record, and more concerned with insurance records following compliance regulations, and being grouped with other insurance records.

 With this sort of precision, it’s no wonder records management is a necessity for many companies across all industries.
+Imagine contract management without the governance of compliance!

 What’s the difference between records management and document management?